 - 16.4 All components of the action are to be described in detail, including construction, operation, maintenance, decommissioning and rehabilitation.
 This is to include the precise location of all works to be undertaken, structures to be built or elements of the action that may have impacts on MNES. - 16.5 The description of the action is to also include details on how the works are to be undertaken (including stages of development and their timing) and design parameters for those aspects of the structures or elements of the action that may have relevant impacts.
-At a minimum, this section is to also include details of: - (a) final height of the dam raising and specific details of construction - (b) final total area in hectares of the inundation area - (c) ancillary infrastructure including new construction and upgrades - (d) realignment or replacement of services, structures, access etc. required due to final inundation area and dam raising - (e) re-establishment of existing quarries and establishment of new quarries (resource extraction areas) which includes location, size, method of extraction of materials and transport of materials - (f) treatment of contaminated land, including method of treatment, disposal of waste and contaminated material, standards and minimum thresholds required for removal/disposal - (g) maximum life of the action, including construction, operation, maintenance, decommissioning and rehabilitation - (h) number of jobs for the life of the action, including number of jobs for Indigenous employees and - (i) associated works and supporting infrastructure as part of the Burdekin Falls Dam Improvement Project or safety works, if undertaken - (j) other such actions, including, but not limited to, changes to hydrological flow (including dam releases etc.), concrete batching plant, material storage, construction camp and facilities, fines and dust control management, waste management generally and management of spills/contaminants/pollutants (e.g. prevention from entering waterways and groundwater). - 16.6 The description of the action is to provide the total size (in hectares) of the project site and the total size (in hectares) of the disturbance footprint.
-If the disturbance footprint is the same as the project site, the MNES section is to include a statement to this effect. - 16.7 The MNES section is to include a map (or maps) which clearly identify all components of the action and their location in the proposed action area.
+At a minimum, this section is to also include details of: - (a) all infrastructure constructed as a result of the action and specific details of construction - (b) final total area in hectares of inundation area - (c) ancillary infrastructure including new construction and upgrades - (d) realignment or replacement of services, structures, access etc. required as a result of the weir and associated infrastructure, and inundation area - re-establishment of existing quarries (if applicable) and establishment of new quarries (resource extraction areas) which includes location, size, method of extraction of materials and transport of materials - (f) maximum life of the action, including construction, operation, decommissioning and rehabilitation - (g) number of jobs for the life of the action, including number of jobs for Aboriginal and Torres Strait Islander employees - (h) associated works and supporting infrastructure deemed necessary as part of the action or safety works. - (i) other such actions, including but not limited to, changes to hydrological flow, concrete batching plant, material storage, construction camp and facilities, fines and dust control management, waste management generally and management of spills/contaminants/pollutants (e.g. prevention from entering waterways and groundwater). - 16.6 The description of the action is to provide the total size (in hectares) of the project site and the total size (in hectares) of the disturbance footprint.
+If the disturbance footprint is the same as the project site, the MNES section is to include a statement to this effect. - 16.7 The MNES section is to include a map (or maps) which clearly identify all components of the action and their location within the project site.